 This is a complete chemistry course designed for students not requiring the more technical Regents course.
 Students will obtain sufficient chemical knowledge and skills to explore and assess chemistry-related personal and societal issues and concerns.
-Students will also gain an appreciation for the important role that chemistry plays in everyday life through problem-solving activities and required laboratory experiments.
-The course will include such topics as matter and energy, atomic structure, bonding, the periodic table, solution chemistry, acids and bases, and organic chemistry.
+Students will also gain an appreciation for the important role that chemistry plays in everyday life through problem-solving activities and required inquiry-based laboratory experiments.
+The course will include such topics as matter and energy, atomic structure, bonding, the Periodic Table, solution chemistry, acids and bases, and organic chemistry.

 Forensic Science : 3445 : 40 Weeks : 1 Credit